-1. Honeymoon Stage—the honeymoon stage is when you are overwhelmed with joy about your host city.
+Ahhhh new city!!!!
+This is so cool I must try everything!!
+As you might know, the honeymoon stage is when you are overwhelmed with joy about your host city.
 This is the phase where you are excited about the differences in culture, food, and social norms.
+Live it up!

-2. Rejection—Like all honeymoons, that phase eventually ends where you enter into a phase marked by feelings of resentment, anger, and criticism.
+Like all honeymoons, that phase eventually ends where you enter into a phase marked by feelings of resentment, anger, and criticism (lol, dramatic).
 During this stage of culture shock you become aware that differences in cultural understanding and language barriers make simple tasks difficult to manage leading to feelings of frustration.
+It's totally normal to feel this way.
+Don't give up, though!

-3. Regression & Isolation—The frustrations from the Rejection phase can morph into feelings of criticism of the host country and idealization of your home country.
+The frustrations from the Rejection Phase can morph into feelings of criticism of the host country and idealization of your home country.
 When you’re having trouble adjusting to a new place, you can sometimes long for the comforts of home and may isolate yourself from experiences in your host city.
 Symptoms associated with this stage include homesickness, anxiety, irritability, anger, and inexplicable fits of crying.
+Think of it like PMSing, but even with that *time*, it all comes to an end.

-4. Adjustment and Adaptation—Gradually the feelings of anxiety will fade and you can begin to adjust to the new culture by cultivating friendships and by making a routine.
-As you begin to become familiar with your new home the feelings of unease will dissipate.
-No one ever truly acculturates into a foreign country, but with time you can learn to appercaite it and adapt as much as possible.
+It's looking up!
+Gradually the feelings of anxiety will fade and you can begin to adjust to the new culture by cultivating friendships and by making yourself into a routine.
+As you begin to become familiar and comfortable with your new home the feelings of unease will dissipate (yay!!!).
+No one ever truly acculturates into a foreign country, but with time and the right attitude you can learn to appreciate it and adapt as much as possible.

-Once you’re aware of the stages of culture shock, you can address it and find ways to cope.
+Once you’re aware of the stages of culture shock, you can address it and find ways to cope (so you're already on the right path!!).
 Some of the best ways to overcome culture shock include:

 1. Learning as much as you can about your host country (before and during your time abroad)